-Even if you love the color pink, you might be a bit hesitant to make it the prominent color in your living room.
+Even if you love the color pink, you might be a bit hesitant to make it a prominent color in your living room.
 The wrong shade or too much pink might end up looking a little “tacky” or straight out of Valentine’s Day ad.

 People almost always associate pink with femininity and romance.
-Subdued or “dusty” shades of pink often represent nostalgia and sentimental feelings while hot pink represents energy (Color Theory) and excitement.
+Subdued or “dusty” shades of pink often represent nostalgia and sentimental feelings, while hot pink represents energy (Color Theory) and excitement.
 Light pink usually has romantic meaning, but it’s really up to you; what does pink mean to you?

 Selecting The Right Shade